Now-a-day life requests increasingly more volumes of data exchange

 Modulate the data signal on a carrier below 100GHz, where HPA technology is available.
 Then upconvert the modulated signal to a higher frequency using passive frequency multipliers.
 This approach does not allow for full usage of some modulation schemes but allows for data transmission at higher frequencies than allowed by availability of HPA technology.

-On receiver (Rx) site one can use either an enveloped detector or a frequency mixer.
+On receiver (Rx) side one can use either an enveloped detector or a frequency mixer.
 Various WG Components are always required for customized system assembly.